OpenResearchInstitute/joco-2019-badge/firmware/notes/notifications.md

 ## Custom (Menu-Selected) Bling

 Menu selected bling is "custom" bling.
 Background LED bling is always stopped before th emenu selections are made for running custom bling.
-Most of the bling selection is done in menus in bling/mbp_custom_bling.c, although the funnctions called for each bling are in bling/mbp_bling.c.
+Most of the bling selection is done in menus in bling/mbp_custom_bling.c, although the functions called for each bling are in bling/mbp_bling.c.

 The majority of custom bling displays are started by simple_filebased_bling(), which simply loops through a RAW file for the LCD and one for the LED patterns.

 Eventually, this results in a call to util_gfx_draw_raw_file(), from util/util_gfx.c, which accepts a file name for a .RAW file to display on the LCD, and a callback, which is called every frame.
 Each time through the frame loop in util_gfx_draw_raw_file(), the buttons are tested and if any button has been pressed, control is returned to the caller.

+The boolean 'blinging' is set while a bling is being displayed

 ## Notifications